Brandonhutah/CS2450-Project/M-1/README.md

 # CS 2450 Milestone 1

 Milestone 1 deliverables for CS 2450.
 Included in this directory are the meeting log, paper comparing SCRUM to another process model, the use-case diagram, and the javascript prototype.
+The docuements are in a sub-folder named Documents.

 ---
 ## Requirements